OneStopAI/SurveillanceOne/README.md

 # SurveillanceOne
-AI dashboard for Physical Surveillance (and Security)
+AI powered dashboard for Physical Surveillance (and Security)

 # TODO